GMOD/jbrowse-components/website/docs/api_guide.md

 pluginManager.evaluateExtensionPoint(extensionPointName, args)
 ```

-There is also an async version
+There is also an async method:

 ```js
 pluginManager.evaluateAsyncExtensionPoint(extensionPointName, args)
 ```

-Users can additionall add to extension points, so that when they are evaluated,
+Users can additionally add to extension points, so that when they are evaluated,
-it runs a chain of callbacks that are registered to that extension point
+it runs a chain of callbacks that are registered to that extension point:

-This looks like

 ```js
 pluginManager.addToExtensionPoint(extensionPointName, callback => newArgs)
 ```

-Here are the extension points in the core codebase
+Here are the extension points in the core codebase:

 ### Core-extendPluggableElement